Woburn: A Game of Discovery

-- there is no way to print the score certificate standard in most CALI lessons;
+there is no way to print a standard in CALI Lesson score certificate

 Effective December 1, 2006, the Federal Rules of Civil Procedure were amended to reflect changes in discovery resulting from the electronic storage of information.
-CALI's lessons do not yet reflect these amendments.
-As each lesson is revised to reflect the amended rules, the lesson's catalog description will be updated to enable students and faculty to easily tell which lessons include the amended rules.
+CALI's Woburn: A Game of Discovery does not reflect these amendments.
+The game was last updated on 5/18/2004.
+If the game is revised to reflect the amended rules, it will be noted here.

 This game is designed to introduce students to the fundamentals of the discovery process.
 It is based on the acclaimed book "A Civil Action," by Jonathan Harr, and draws its problems from the litigation arising out of the contamination of the Aberjona aquifer in Woburn, Massachusetts.